CSML-by-Clevy/vue-csml-monaco-editor/README.md

 # CSML Monaco Editor

-> CSML Monaco Editor is a customized version of Monaco Editor with support for the CSML language.
+> CSML Monaco Editor is a customized version of Monaco Editor with support (syntax highlighting, code completion) for the CSML programming language.

 ## Table of Contents